Nan-Do/okami/Datalog/README.txt

 - This directory includes the source code for the compiler examples/
-- Some datalog examples to be used with the compiler tests/
+- Some datalog examples to be used with the compiler experiments/
+- Scripts to help in the execution of the experiments tests/
 - tests cases for the compiler